QuantEcon/lecture-source-py/source/rst/kalman.rst

-* The class ``Kalman`` from the `QuantEcon.py <http://quantecon.org/python_index.html>`_ package has a number of methods, some that we will wait to use until we study more advanced applications in subsequent lectures
+* The class ``Kalman`` from the `QuantEcon.py <http://quantecon.org/python_index.html>`_ package has a number of methods, some that we will wait to use until we study more advanced applications in subsequent lectures.

 * Methods pertinent for this lecture  are: